Naval flight officer: MC2 Intermediate

-Upon completion of core training, SNFOs who progressed to MC2 training from Primary 1 (land-based maritime selectees) will select their fleet platform.
-Their choices are: E-6B Mercury, P-3C Orion, EP-3E Aries II, and P-8A Poseidon.
-When platform selection is complete, all SNFOs remain at VT-4 for "strand" training.
+Upon completion of MC2 Intermediate, SNFOs will select between E-2C/D Hawkeyes, P-8A Poseidons or E-6B Mercurys.
+From there all SNFOs remain at VT-4 for Advanced training in their respective pipelines.

-Strand
+Advanced MC2

-Strand training is platform-specific training in VT-4 via the MCS, allowing SNFOs destined for the carrier-based E-2 community or the land-based P-3/P-8, EP-3 and E-6 communities to begin learning their responsibilities on their fleet aircraft.
-The development of this program relieves the associated fleet replacement squadrons from teaching SNFOs the basics of naval aviation and to focus more on advanced fleet tactics, thus providing the fleet with mission-capable NFOs.
-Upon completion of strand training, students receive their "wings of gold" and are aeronautically designated as naval flight officers.
+Advanced MC2 training is platform-specific training in VT-4 via the MCS, allowing SNFOs destined for the carrier-based E-2 community or the land-based P-8 or E-6 communities to begin learning their responsibilities on their fleet aircraft.
+The development of this program relieves the associated fleet replacement squadrons from teaching SNFOs the basics of naval aviation and to focus more on advanced fleet tactics, thus streamlining FRS training, reducing costs and increasing training effectiveness and efficiency and providing fleet with better-trained, mission-capable NFOs.
+Upon completion of advanced stage training, students receive their "wings of gold" and are designated as naval flight officers.

 SNFOs progress through one or two of four strands, depending on what platform they select.

-The E-2 strand consists of:
+Advanced Airborne Command and Control consists of: